Today we are going to look at how to install OpenMediaVault on a Raspberry Pi, turning it into a NAS!

 OpenMediaVault is a NAS solution that’s based on Debian Linux.
-It has tons of different options and more importantly, runs very well on a Raspberry Pi!
+It has tons of different options and more importantly, running OpenMediaVault on a Raspberry Pi works great!
 My goal is to create various OpenMediaVault tutorials, so this will be the basic tutorial that will show you how to set up and configure OpenMediaVault.

 First, ensure that you set up your Raspberry Pi correctly!